 CHRIST CHURCH TOTLAND BAY – A THUMBNAIL SKETCH

 Christ Church Totland Bay is in the Isle of Wight Deanery and the Diocese of Portsmouth.
 It is the westernmost parish in the Diocese.
 It includes the tourist attractions of Colwell Bay, The Needles, Alum Bay and Tennyson Down.
 Although the church is located at the geographical centre of the parish, the heart of the village is nearly half a mile down the hill, site of the church hall.
 It is situated in an Area of Outstanding Natural Beauty and has many SSSIs within its borders.
 In addition to the church and church hall, we have a wooden annex behind the church with a fully equipped kitchen.
 The population of Totland is 2,981 (ONS 2009), 33% of whom are over 65, 14% under 15.
 This shows a more elderly population than the national average.
-There is a high proportion of second homes.

 Christ Church Totland Bay is part of a worldwide family of churches in over 160 different countries who proclaim the Good News of Jesus Christ as Saviour and Lord.

 The Church of England Website:https://www.churchofengland.org/